 Day 6: Polar Bear Viewing / Fly to Fairbanks

-After breakfast, we are scheduled to make a sixth and final boat excursion among the polar bears, capturing a final chance to capture photos that are the hallmark of this singular experience.
-We return to the hotel for lunch before boarding our private chartered flight back to Fairbanks this afternoon.
-On arrival, transfer to our hotel on the banks of the Chena River in the heart of lively downtown Fairbanks.
-This evening, share your favorite moments with the polar bears over a farewell dinner.
+We make a sixth and final boat excursion among the polar bears this morning, a final chance to capture the photos that are the hallmark of this singular experience.
+Return to the motel for lunch before boarding our private chartered flight back to Fairbanks this afternoon.
+On arrival, transfer to our hotel on the banks of the Chena River in the heart of downtown Fairbanks.
+This evening, reflect on your favorite moments during a farewell dinner with your traveling companions.

 Day 7: Fairbanks / Depart

-Today, our Alaska polar bear photo safari comes to a close as we transfer to the airport for flights home.
+Our Alaska polar bear photo safari comes to a close today as we transfer to the airport for departing flights.

 Please note: Our daily itinerary is contingent upon weather and local conditions.
-Exact timing and activities will depend upon those circumstances and are at the discretion of our Expedition Leader.
+Exact timing and activities will depend upon those circumstances and might change slightly.
 Because weather can affect the limited number of scheduled commercial flights to and from Kaktovik, we choose to charter our own private aircraft for maximum convenience and flexibility.

 Physical Rating: Moderate